How to Comply With OFCCP Job Posting Requirements

 The OFCCP provides a basic overview of its requirements as they apply to small contractors.
 Some of the information (for example, a listing of employment practices that foster equal employment opportunities) is relevant to larger employers as well.

-As part of its mandate, the OFCCP conducts audits or reviews of federal contractors’ businesses to make sure they are in compliance with the law.
+As part of its mandate, the OFCCP conducts audits or reviews of federal contractors’ businesses to make sure they are compliant with the law.
 However, the OFCCP also provides comprehensive compliance assistance for all federal contractors to help them prepare for the review.
-Lastly, it’s always wise to consult an attorney to ensure your company is in compliance with all new, state, and federal laws.
+Lastly, it’s always wise to consult an attorney to ensure your company is in compliance with all state and federal laws.

 Get Help With Federal Recruiting, Compliance, and More

-As a federal contractor, you have to abide by many complex and often intimidating laws and regulations.
+As a federal contractor, you have to abide by many complex laws and regulations.
 Learning about OFCCP job posting requirements, affirmative action obligations, or other hiring issues is a great first step to finding the right fit.
 Once you’re ready, post your first job for free with Monster.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.